EDUCBA

 The three build lifecycles are:

-• Clean: cleans up artifacts created by previous builds.
+• Clean: Cleans up artifacts created by previous builds.

-• Default (or build): this can be accustomed to build the appliance.
+• Default (or build): This can be accustomed to build the appliance.

-• Site: generates site documentation for the project.
+• Site: Generates site documentation for the project.

-5. What Is Maven Artifact?
+Q5.
+What is Maven Artifact?

 Answer:

+An artifact is a file, internally a JAR file, that gets deployed to a Maven repository.
+A Maven build produces one or more artifacts, such as “sources” JAR and a compiled JAR.
 Each artifact encompasses a group ID (usually a reversed domain name, like com.example.foo), an artifact ID (just a name), and a version string.
-The 3 along unambiguously determine the artifact.
+The three unambiguously determine the artifact.
 A project’s dependencies are specified as artifacts.

 Part 2 –Maven Interview Questions (Advanced)